15 Daily Cleanroom Habits That Protect Your Process

 Jan 21, 2026

-Maintaining a contamination‑free cleanroom isn’t about one big action—it’s about consistent daily habits.
+Maintaining a contamination-free cleanroom isn’t about one big action — it’s about consistent daily habits.
 Whether you operate in medical device manufacturing, microelectronics, or life sciences, small behaviors add up to major protection for your process.
 Here are 15 daily cleanroom habits your team should follow, along with trusted cleanroom essentials available from MTE Solutions.
+For a complete guide to cleanroom compliance and contamination control, visit our Cleanroom Compliance & Best Practices hub.

 1. Start Every Shift with Fresh Gloves

 Gloves are the first line of defense, and switching them frequently prevents particle buildup.
-Choose low‑lint, accelerator‑free gloves such as our Nitrile Controlled Environment Gloves.
+Choose low-lint, accelerator-free nitrile gloves to minimize both contamination and skin sensitization risk.

 Shop Cleanroom Gloves